-John Adam is counsel in the Paris office of Latham & Watkins.
+John Adam is a partner in the Paris and Madrid offices of Latham & Watkins.
 He is a member of Latham's International Arbitration Practice.

 Besides speaking English and Spanish as mother tongues, Mr. Adam is fluent in French and Portuguese.

 John Adam has a solid practice advising on investment arbitration, particularly related to the construction sector, as well as the conventional and renewable energy industries.
 Sources describe him as "brilliant," and "a very complete lawyer."

 Chambers Latin America 2018